 Can you overcook pumpkin pie?

 Yes, you can overcook pumpkin pie.
 Because every oven varies, start checking on the pie in the last 5 minutes to ensure the top is set.
 You'll know it's overcooked if it begins to crack.
+You can buy a pie shield to cover the outside crust if it looks like it's getting too brown before the inside is finished cooking.

 What to serve with dairy free pumpkin pie: